Frequently Asked Questions

 What should I expect at the interview, and how should I prepare?
 Our group interviews are not traditional interviews.
 They are designed to give candidates insight into our programs and typically involve 6-8 other student candidates.
 Candidates should be prepared to discuss the opportunities and challenges in their current work, desired learning opportunities, and how they'll be able to contribute to the community through the program.We will ask all candidates to engage in the discussion throughout the interview, and strongly encourage candidates to ask one another questions and support one another.
 Attire for interviews is business casual or whatever clothing makes you feel most confident.

 Where will interviews be held?
-Interviews are typically held close to each program site in Boston, Merrimack Valley / Essex County, Cape Cod and Islands, and in Providence, Rhode Island.
+Interviews are typically held close to each program site in New York City, Boston, Merrimack Valley / Essex County, Cape Cod and Islands, and in Providence, Rhode Island.

 When will I receive an admissions decision?
 We will discuss the schedule for announcing admissions decisions with all candidates at the group interview.